 Once you create a culture of research-driven problem-solving on your UX team, you’re ready to leverage real learning science in the design features of your product.

-3 Common Learning Science Principles to Help Your Design Team Master UX in Education
+3 Learning Science Principles Your Design Team Should Master

 As your UX team becomes more familiar with the pedagogical requirements of a learning tool, they’ll be able to reimagine and package important lessons with even more powerful design.

 Learning tools that leverage learning science and good UX ultimately help learners master new concepts more easily.
 They also help teachers facilitate learning in the classroom with cutting-edge technology.